SGrondin/bottleneck/README.md

 var cluster = Bottleneck.Cluster(maxConcurrent, minTime, highWater, strategy);
 ```

-Those arguments are exactly the same as for a basic limiter.
+Those arguments are the same as for a basic limiter.
 The cluster is then used with the `.key(str)` method:

 ```javascript
 cluster.key("somestring").submit(someAsyncCall, arg1, arg2, cb);